aransys/Project-3/README.md

 - Bottom-placed action buttons for thumb accessibility

 These wireframes guided the implementation and ensured the final product maintained focus on user needs and accessibility standards.

+> 📐 **Complete wireframes and design assets:** See [design.md](design.md) for full-resolution wireframes, color schemes, and detailed design specifications.

 ### Information Hierarchy Implementation